Lockaa/ProjectModule1/README.md

     made repository and filled out README with basic information, 13:45 - 14:15 made index.html and css folder                                14:15
     have basic screen template / layout                           14:15 - 15:15
+    filled in data and did extra formatting                       15:15 - 17:45